igij01/CS-180-Group-Project-001-2/README.md

 ### UserCore
 #### User.java and its children

 User and its children Buyer and Seller are served as a stand in class for classes other than UserCore to use.
-They only contain attributes the makes up a user - the username, password, email, and role - which constitute a unique identifier for other classes to use them, and status indicator login status.
+They only contain attributes the makes up a user - the username, password, email, and role - which constitute a unique identifier for other classes to use them, and status indicator login status and waiting for deletion status.
 User classes does not have any utility methods; it only has protected simple getters and setters for classes in UserCore and public static getters for username, roles, login status which are public information that can be shared.
 User also has a equal method and toString method to help aid other classes to identify the user. **User and its children has protected constructors to prevent unauthorized instantiation.**
 <p>
 Buyer and Seller inherit the User class, they are there to simplify user creation as they don't need to take Role as one of its parameter during creation and limit the fields that use them to only contain buyer/seller instances.

+#### Store.java

+A class that represent store and contains attributes of a store include owner, store names, and number of message received by each customer

+##### Test Done To Verify Functionalities

+##### TestCasesMethodsImplementation

+* testCreateStore
+* testTakenStoreName

 ### MessageCore

 #### Message

 The message class represents the individual messages each user send in a conversation.

 ##### Dependencies

 * Uses User class as field

 ##### Attributes

 * sender
 * receiver
 * content of the message